 This animation simulates the chaotic behavior of a double pendulum – one of the most famous examples of deterministic chaos systems.
 Two coupled pendulum arms with adjustable lengths and masses swing under the influence of gravity.
-By interactively dragging the masses, any starting position can be set, while an angle-time diagram records the temporal evolution of both angles.
+The masses can be dragged to any starting position.
+An angle-time diagram records the evolution of both angles.

 Links